sagemathinc/gcloud-pricing-calculator/data/README.md

 https://console.cloud.google.com/billing/[your billing account id]/pricing
 ```

-Then download the whole file, which is about 10MB and has all Google Cloud pricing across everything they sell.
+Then download the whole file, which is about 15MB and has all of **your** Google Cloud pricing across everything they sell.
 After you do that, grep out just the GCP compute engine prices, which are about half of this big file.

 ```sh
 head -n 1 "Pricing for My Billing Account.csv" > pricing.csv